justinrgarrard/world-of-naevis.net/docs/character_creation/background/piper.md

 # Piper

 You are a member of the Piper's Guild, a loose collective of traveling illusionists that carries news and entertainment between cities.
-You came to the Canvaslands to ply your trade.
+You are here to collect information and ply your trade as a performer.

 **[Skill](../../more/skills) Proficiency**: Sleight of Hand, Performance